Pisces-Project/Pisces-Geometry/docs/source/reference/fields/components.rst

 that operate at the level of coordinate axes.

-These utilities allow for **non-destructive reshaping**, **dimensional promotion**, and **alignment-aware arithmetic**, all while respecting grid geometry and physical units.
+These utilities allow for **non-destructive reshaping**, **dimensional promotion**, and **alignment-aware arithmetic**, all while respecting grid geometry.

 Key concepts: